 Once all of the girls arrived, it was time to get dressed up as fairies!
 I had made each girl a tutu dress.
-Sarah has a tutorial for how to make these.
-The only difference was that instead of using a crocheted headband I just used a 1 inch piece of elastic.
+Sarah has a tutorial on how to make these.
+The only difference was that instead of using a crocheted headband I just used a 1-inch piece of elastic.
 I only used two rolls of tulle for each dress.
 The dresses were a little see through.
 I made sure that the girls came wearing pink leotards.
 The girls also received fairy wings, a fairy wand, a flower ring, and a flower crown.

 They are the cutest fairies that I have ever seen!!

 Then it was time to let them play and just have fun being cute fairies!

 Fairy Birthday Party Doll Making

 Next, it was time to make some fairy dolls.
 I scored big time and found these cute fairy dolls at a garage sale for $1 each.
 The only problem was that because I didn’t purchase these online I didn’t read reviews which would have warned me about how hard these were to put together.
 I prepped the dolls a little before hand.
 I put on the hair, the fairy wand, and the shirt.
 I gave the girls the fairy wings and fairy skirt to decorate with glitter paint and flowers to glue on.
 After the paint dried, I glued on the fairy wings and skirt.
 The girls loved decorating their dolls, but just beware it is a little complicated.

 More Fairy Birthday Party Activities